HenkWillcock/SWEN301ArchitectureProject/Essay.md

 This class is responsible for determining the next move for the computer player to do.
 It only has one important public method `playNextMove()`.
 This method utilises private methods to both determine the next move and execute it.
 This is great encaptulation because almost all of the AI class is internal.
 This means interacting with the 'AI' class is very simple because there is only one method to worry about which has a clear purpose.
 This encaptulation also allows the developer to change the AI class completely, as long as they keep the `playNextMove()` method.

 A problem with the 'AI' class is the `minimax()` method, which is incredibly large.
 The method is over 100 lines long and contains very complex nested loops and logic.
 This complexity makes alterations to the method difficult, especially for outside developers.

+The AI class in ChessMaster actually clicks the board like a human player would to move pieces.
+This seems like a poor way of handling things, but to change it would be very time consuming.
+One possible solution here would be for the AI class to simply return the best move.
+Then the actual execution of the move would be handled by the Main class which keeps track of turns.

 #### 2.1.3 Data Storage Objects